Canadian Merger Arbitrage: BCE Acquires Manitoba Telecom Services

 The companies have received the first of three regulatory approvals.
 Left are the necessary approvals from the Competition Bureau and Innovation, Science and Economic Development Canada (ISED).
 MTS holds a number of radio or spectrum licenses issued by ISED.
 Important factors for the ISED decision to approve each license transfer are the change in spectrum concentration levels and the ability of the applicants and other existing and future competitors to provide services.
 It is possible to allow only the transfer of some of the licenses.

 The example of T-Mobile (NASDAQ:TMUS) in the US comes to mind, which shows deals in regulated industries like telecommunications can be risky.
-In 2011 At&T abstained from trying to buy T-Mobile.
-While Softbank still has hopes to merge their Sprint with T-Mobile USA.
+In 2011, AT&T (NYSE:T) abstained from trying to buy T-Mobile.
+Softbank (OTCPK:SFTBY) still has hopes to merge its Sprint (NYSE:S) with T-Mobile USA.
 The deal has been on and off in the past, but the regulatory hurdle seemed too high.
-Now with a new president they may try for real.
+Now, with a new president, they may try for real.

 It is important to know MTS is a league away from the size of the three larger players Bell (NYSE:BCE), Rogers (NYSE:RCI) and Telus (NYSE:TU).
 The Canadian Wireless Telecommunications Association provides some data for wireless phone subscribers in Canada: